internal

 mzMine • Downloadable open-source program (OS-agnostic) with a GUI for mass spec data processing.

 Metlin • Database with searchable MS2 datasets.
-(The Gen2 version is not free though.)
+(The Gen2 version is not free though, sadly.)

 CFM-ID • MS2 prediction and assignments.